aliafshar/b8/README.md

 | `Alt-t`     | New Terminal      	|

 ## FAQ

-**Why do you ignore my guifont setting?** Raise a bug if this annoys you, but by the time we get that option from NeoVim things are already drawn and you get a jank which annoys me even more.
-Instead just set the font in b8's config file e.g. below.

 **Why is the mouse behaving stupidly?** Unlike GVim where the mouse is configured to be on, you have to explicitly do it for NeoVim.
 Instead of forcing